 Related Article: Top 10 Open Source Containerization DevOps Tools

 Raven, Sentry’s Java Client supports most of the existing major frameworks like Log4J, Log4J2 and Logback with Slf4J and also java.util.logging.
 There is also a provision to send events directly to Sentry which then helps in logging them for us.
-Setting up Sentry for Java with Logback for example needs to have certain number of dependencies to be handled via Maven or manually and with that you are good to go.
+Setting up Sentry for Java with Logback, for example, needs to have a certain number of dependencies to be handled via Maven or manually and with that you are good to go.

 Following are some of the advantages of using Sentry, let us now take a look at each and every one of them:

 Related Article: 9 Configuration Management Tools For DevOps